gladed/watchable/README.md

 //   Got Add(added=3)
 ```

 # Features
-* Watchable objects can be modified, watched, and bound from different whatever scope or thread is convenient.
+* Watchable objects can be watched, and bound from different whatever scope is convenient.
 * objects can be "bound" to each other, so that a change in one object causes a corresponding change to another one.
 * When the surrounding coroutine scope completes, everything is cleaned up automatically.
 * Supports mutable and read-only types like List, Set, Map, and any wrapped object (Value).